thomasclarke1969/documentation/ios/guides/push-notification.md

  3. Select "iOS App Development" as your profile if you are still in development.
 If you are ready to submit you will need to select "Ad Hoc" or "App Store".
  4. Select the App ID for your application.
  5. Add the appropriate test devices to the profile.
  6. Name the provisioning profile.
-We just using a descriptive name such as "<app name> <profile type>".
+We suggest using a descriptive name such as "APP_NAME-PROFILE_TYPE".
  7. Generate the profile, and download it to your local machine.
  8. Double click on the downloaded profile to install it.